Hong Kong protesters clash with police, angry at lack of prosecutions after subway mob attack

 Anger erupted in June over a now-suspended bill that would allow criminal suspects in Hong Kong to be extradited to mainland China for trial.
 Hong Kong leader Carrie Lam said again on Tuesday the legislation was dead.

-The unrest has been fuelled by broader worries about the erosion of freedoms guaranteed under the “one country, two systems” formula adopted after Hong Kong’s return to China in 1997, including an independent judiciary and the right to protest.
+The unrest has been fuelled by broader worries about the erosion of freedoms guaranteed under the “one country, two systems” formula adopted after Hong Kong’s return to China, including an independent judiciary and the right to protest.
 Demonstrations have included the storming of the legislature and havoc at the airport.

-At a speakers’ corner beneath the MTR station on Wednesday, people denounced police violence and their perceived desertion of duty on July 21.

-“They just walked away,” one woman said.
-“What kind of police are these?”

-Peter, a 17-year-old student handing out free drinks and masks, said he wanted the night to be peaceful.

-“We need to give the frontline fighters a rest from fighting the police, so they can fight again later if we need,” he said.

-The protests have prompted sharp reactions from Beijing, which has accused foreign countries, including the United States, of fomenting unrest.
+Beijing has reacted sharply to the protests and has accused foreign countries, including the United States, of fomenting unrest.
 China has also sent clear warning that forceful intervention is possible, with paramilitary forces holding drills in neighbouring Shenzhen.

 U.S. Secretary of State Mike Pompeo reiterated Washington’s calls for China to honour its commitment to “one country, two systems”.